Taritsyn/WebMarkupMin/src/WebMarkupMin.MsAjax/readme.txt

    =============
    RELEASE NOTES
    =============
-   Improved performance of adapter for the Microsoft Ajax CSS Minifier.
+   Improved performance of adapters for the Microsoft Ajax Minifier.

    =============
    DOCUMENTATION